Patricia Griffin Kellicker, BSN

 Canadian Society of Intestinal Research

 Fecal incontinence.
-National Digestive Diseases Information Clearinghouse website.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 Garg, P, Song J, Bhatia A, Kalia H, Menon G. The efficacy of anal fistula plug in fistula-in-ano: a systematic review.